trax-project/moodle-trax-logs/doc/h5p.md

 ## Why using Trax Logs with H5P?

-In the H5P implementation, events are triggered by the Javascript layer, which provides the xAPI statements.
+In the H5P implementation, events are triggered by the **Javascript layer**, which provides the xAPI statements.
 But these statements are not sent to the LRS.
 They have to be catched from the front-end, and then sent to the LRS with a specific implementation.

 We think the H5P choice is relevant for 2 reasons: